Cherreads

 The book cooled in his hands.

-Ink slowly formed across the page.
+Ink formed slowly across the page.

 Correction Deferred.

-The second rhythm in his chest settled into sync.
+The second rhythm in his chest settled.

 Not gone.